Electrification: Direct current electric motors

 The first commutator DC electric motor capable of turning machinery was invented by the British scientist William Sturgeon in 1832.
 The crucial advance that this represented over the motor demonstrated by Michael Faraday was the incorporation of a commutator.
 This allowed Sturgeon's motor to be the first capable of providing continuous rotary motion.

 Frank J. Sprague improved on the DC motor in 1884 by solving the problem of maintaining a constant speed with varying load and reducing sparking from the brushes.
 Sprague sold his motor through Edison Co.
 It is easy to vary speed with DC motors, which made them suited for a number of applications such as electric street railways, machine tools and certain other industrial applications where speed control was desirable.

+Manufacturing was transitioned from line shaft and belt drive using steam engines and water power to electric motors.

 Alternating current

 Although the first power stations supplied direct current, the distribution of alternating current soon became the most favored option.
 The main advantages of AC were that it could be transformed to high voltage to reduce transmission losses and that AC motors could easily run at constant speeds.

 Alternating current technology was rooted in Faraday's 1830–31 discovery that a changing magnetic field can induce an electric current in a circuit.

-The first person to conceive of a rotating magnetic field was Walter Baily who gave a workable demonstration of his battery-operated polyphase motor aided by a commutator on June 28, 1879 to the Physical Society of London.
-Nearly identical to Baily’s apparatus, French electrical engineer Marcel Deprez in 1880 published a paper that identified the rotating magnetic field principle and that of a two-phase AC system of currents to produce it.
+The first person to conceive of a rotating magnetic field was Walter Baily who gave a workable demonstration of his battery-operated polyphase motor aided by a commutator on June 28, 1879, to the Physical Society of London.
+Nearly identical to Baily's apparatus, French electrical engineer Marcel Deprez in 1880 published a paper that identified the rotating magnetic field principle and that of a two-phase AC system of currents to produce it.
 In 1886, English engineer Elihu Thomson built an AC motor by expanding upon the induction-repulsion principle and his wattmeter.

 It was in the 1880s that the technology was commercially developed for large scale electricity generation and transmission.
 In 1882 the British inventor and electrical engineer Sebastian de Ferranti, working for the company Siemens collaborated with the distinguished physicist Lord Kelvin to pioneer AC power technology including an early transformer.

 A power transformer developed by Lucien Gaulard and John Dixon Gibbs was demonstrated in London in 1881, and attracted the interest of Westinghouse.
 They also exhibited the invention in Turin in 1884, where it was adopted for an electric lighting system.
 Many of their designs were adapted to the particular laws governing electrical distribution in the UK.